eraclitux/twiph/README.rst

 twiph
 =====

-``twiph`` draws a fancy graph representation of Twitter connections given a list of names/surnames.
+``twiph`` draws fancy interactive graphs representation of Twitter connections (aka friends) given a list of names/surnames.
+It could be uselful to spot and analyze social connections whithin an arbitrary list of people.

 Authentication
 ==============